Sustained virologic response - hepatitis C; SVR - hepatitis C

 Other types of viral hepatitis include:

-Hepatitis C is a viral disease that leads to swelling (or inflammation) of the liver.
+Hepatitis C is a viral disease that leads to swelling or inflammation of the liver.
 If you've been diagnosed with hepatitis C, you may be worrying about your health.
 Let's answer some questions you may have about hepatitis C. Hepatitis C is irritation and swelling of the liver from infection with the hepatitis C virus.
-You can get hepatitis C if you have been on long-term kidney dialysis, or have regular contact with blood at work (such as a health care worker), have unprotected sex with someone infected with hepatitis C, use injected street drugs or share a needle with someone who has hepatitis C, received a tattoo or acupuncture from contaminated instruments, although the risk is low with licensed, commercial tattoo shops, received blood or organs from a donor who has hepatitis C, share a toothbrush or razors with someone who has the disease, or were born to a mother infected with hepatitis C. Most people newly infected with hepatitis C virus will not have symptoms.
-About 10 percent will have jaundice (or yellow skin) that gets better.
+You can get hepatitis C if you have been on long-term kidney dialysis, or have regular contact with blood at work such as a health care worker, have unprotected sex with someone infected with hepatitis C, use injected street drugs or share a needle with someone who has hepatitis C, received a tattoo or acupuncture from contaminated instruments, although the risk is low with licensed, commercial tattoo shops, received blood or organs from a donor who has hepatitis C, share a toothbrush or razors with someone who has the disease, or were born to a mother infected with hepatitis C. Most people newly infected with hepatitis C virus will not have symptoms.
+About 10 percent will have jaundice or yellow skin that gets better.
 The bad news is that most people infected with hepatitis C will have it for a long time, usually with no symptoms.
 Typically, long-term hepatitis C infection can lead to liver scarring, a condition called cirrhosis, or even liver cancer.
 If your doctor suspects hepatitis C, you will need blood tests to confirm the diagnosis.
 If you've had the disease for a long time, you doctor can use a procedure called a liver biopsy to see how much damage has been done to your liver.
 You will need to take medicine to try to remove the virus from your blood and reduce your risk of cirrhosis and liver cancer.
 The most common medications are a combination of pegylated interferon alfa and ribavirin, an antiviral medication.
 Pegylated interferon alfa is an injection you will probably receive weekly.
 You can take ribavirin as a capsule twice a day.
 Treatment may last up to 48 weeks.
 Most people with hepatitis C have the chronic form.
 But some people may get better with treatment, although they may need continued testing.
 Even if treatment doesn't remove the virus from your blood, it can reduce your chance of severe liver disease.

 Hepatitis C infection is caused by the hepatitis C virus (HCV).

-You can catch hepatitis C if the blood of someone who has hepatitis C enters your body.
+You can catch hepatitis C if the blood of someone who has HCV enters your body.
 Exposure may occur:

-People at risk of hepatitis C are those who:
+People at risk for HCV are those who:

-Most people who are recently infected with hepatitis C do not have symptoms in most cases.
-Some people have yellowing of the skin (jaundice) that goes away.
+Most people who are recently infected with HCV do not have symptoms.
+Some people have yellowing of the skin (jaundice).
 Chronic infection often causes no symptoms.
-But tiredness, skin disorders and other problems can occur.
+But fatigue, depression and other problems can occur.